perfact/Products.PerFactErrors/README.rst

 NotFound
 ========

-The is a template in ``Products.PerfactErrors.notfound.pt`` which is rendered in case of a HTTP-404.
+The is a template in ``Products.PerFactErrors.notfound.pt`` which is rendered in case of a HTTP-404.

 Unauthorized / Forbidden